input-output-hk/cicero/docs/tullia.md

       # which can be evaluated by a Cicero instance
       tullia.fromSimple system {

-        # actions & tasks are loaded as sets from the provided files
+        # actions & tasks are loaded as sets from the provided nix files
-        # Cicero will later on translate those sets into actions
+        # Cicero will later on translate those sets into inputs & actions
         actions = import tullia/actions.nix;
         tasks = import tullia/tasks.nix self;
       }